St Briavels Castle: Architecture

-History

 11th and 12th centuries

 The octagonal "spurs" designed to prevent undermining.

 St Briavels Castle appears to date from Norman times, although the village itself predates the Norman period.
 The area was acquired by William FitzOsbern, the first Earl of Hereford in 1067, who built a number of castles across the region, including Chepstow, Monmouth, Clifford and Wigmore.
 It does not appear that FitzOsbern built a castle on the St Briavels site, however, and the revolt of FitzOsbern's son, Roger de Breteuil resulted in the village being taken into the possession of the royal bailiffs of the Forest of Dean.

 St Briavels Castle was constructed sometime between 1075 and 1129 by royal mandate, although the precise date is uncertain.
 Walter de Gloucester, the Sheriff of Gloucester and his son Miles de Gloucester made St Briavels Castle the administrative centre of the Forest of Dean.
 The location of the castle placed it well behind the English border, in an area with little Welsh presence before the invasion, and it therefore appears to have been established for the purposes of royal governance, rather than to protect the Welsh Marches to its west.
 Equivalents elsewhere in the south-west include Restormel Castle and Lydford Castle in Devon and Cornwall, both regional royal administrative centres.
 One alternative view, however, sees St Briavels as intended to protect the Severn estuary to the south, along with the royal castles of Bristol and Gloucester.
 This early castle was of motte and bailey design, the keep probably of wood.

 The famous "Forest Horn" chimney of St Briavels Castle.